Channel Dependence, Limited Lookback Windows, and the Simplicity of Datasets: How Biased is Time Series Forecasting?: Introduction

-Beyond the issue of lookback tuning, a second critical limitation undermines the fairness and practical relevance of current TSF benchmarks.
-Most widely-used multivariate forecasting datasets such as ETTh, ETTm, Electricity, Weather, and Traffic exhibit minimal channel dependence among their variables.
-This lack of inter-variable relational complexity renders these benchmarks overly simplistic; even simple linear models \cite{zeng23} can achieve performance comparable to sophisticated nonlinear architectures.
-This raises a key question: \begin{quote} \emph{Does channel dependence truly matter in multivariate LTSF?} \end{quote} To answer this, we conduct an in-depth empirical analysis, combining traditional performance metrics with statistical tools such as \emph{Granger causality}~\cite{granger}.
-Our analysis reveals that the benefits of multivariate modeling depend strongly on two factors: (1) the amount of historical data available, and (2) the degree of causal influence among channels.
-When inter-channel interactions are weak or datasets are large enough for univariate models to exploit long-term patterns, the added complexity of modeling channel dependence may offer limited returns.
-Additionally, through experiments on complex channel-dependent chaotic Ordinary Differential Equation (ODE) datasets~\cite{gilpin21}, we reveal that the standard benchmarks lack realistic cross-channel interactions essential for multivariate forecasting.
-This simplicity disproportionately favors CI models and reduce the ability to fairly assess models designed to exploit channel dependencies as also shown in \cite{nie23,chen23}.
+To address this, we conduct an empirical analysis combining traditional performance metrics with \emph{Granger causality}~\cite{granger}.
+Our results reveal that multivariate modeling benefits depend on: (1) available historical data and (2) the degree of causal influence among channels.
+When inter-channel interactions are weak, modeling channel dependence offers limited returns.
+Consequently, we utilize complex, chaotic Ordinary Differential Equation (ODE) datasets~\cite{gilpin21}, which demonstrate that standard benchmarks fail to capture the cross-channel interactions crucial for multivariate forecasting.

-Based on these experimental and statistical findings, we offer the following practical recommendations for evaluating and designing multivariate time series forecasting models: